-This lightened up version of a flavorful favorite is warm, satisfying and easy to make.
+This healthy coconut curry chicken recipe is a lightened up version of a flavorful favorite that is warm, satisfying and easy to make.
 The leftovers are simply delicious and are perfect for meal prep.

 We all love a good curry from our favorite Indian restaurant but not many of us would ever consider making it at home.
 Making a dish like this can be intimidating because it easy to assume it requires complex cooking methods and exotic unfamiliar ingredients.
 However, this usually isn’t the case.
 This curry recipe is quick and easy.
 I’ve even outline where in the grocery store to find all the ingredients to save you time and worry!

 - lime – fresh produce section

 - Thai red curry paste – Asian foods aisle

 - soy sauce – Asian foods aisle

 - canned coconut milk – Asian and/or Indian foods aisle